5 Incredible Movies to Learn German That You Can Stream Now with Subtitles

 When she finds out what her boyfriend Peter does when he sneaks out during the night, Jule is intrigued.
 Peter and his friend Jan break into the houses of rich people and rearrange all the furniture, without stealing anything, leaving only an ominous letter: “Die Fette Jahren sind Vorbei” (“Your days of plenty are over”).

 When one of their victims comes home early, the trio find themselves on the run with a hostage, who they find is anything but the blind capitalist they expected him to be.

-If you were interested in the cultural changes in Germany that are shown in Baader Meinhof Komplex, you might also like the movie “Joschka und Herr Fischer”.
+If you were interested in the cultural changes in Germany that are shown in “Der Baader Meinhof Komplex,” you might also like the movie “Joschka und Herr Fischer.”
 Joschka Fischer was a pivotal figure in the German Green Party, and was even called die Liebling der Deutschen.

 Fischer’s career was full of funny and dramatic moments.
 When Fischer was first made a cabinet member in the regional government of Hessen, he didn’t own any formal shoes to wear and was given his nickname Turnschuhe-Minister (tennis shoe minister).
 When Fischer supported military intervention during the Balkan crisis, the radical pacifist members of his party threw a water balloon filled with red paint at him during his speech.

-Watching these great German films is sure to produce notable improvement in your language skills, while your historical and cultural knowledge will benefit too.
-And once you’ve watched all five and start itching for more, here are 10 great movies for learning real German.
+Watching these incredible German movies is sure to produce notable improvement in your language skills, while your historical and cultural knowledge will benefit too.
+Be sure to try German movies with English subtitles and especially German subtitles to boost that word knowledge.
+And once you’ve watched all five and start itching for more, here are 10 more great movies to learn German.